Servers include web, application, database, and file servers. Each type serves a distinct purpose. They host websites and manage data and apps.

 Network-attached storage (NAS) | Connects to the network directly. | Easy setup and management. |

-Storage area network (SAN) | A network of storage devices. | Large businesses with big data needs. |
+Storage area network (SAN) | A network of storage devices. | Large businesses with significant data needs. |

-Cloud-based | Storage on the internet. | Access files from anywhere. |
+Cloud-based | Storage on the Internet. | Access files from anywhere. |

 Each configuration has its perks.
 Standalone servers keep it simple.
 NAS offers a plug-and-play solution.
 SAN can handle a lot of data.
 Cloud-based servers let you work from anywhere.
 Choose the one that fits like a glove for your data needs.